 How is a chemical peel performed?

 Applying a chemical peel first involves deciding on the right formula for a particular patient and their skin type.
 When a formula has been chosen based on the patient’s unique needs and aesthetic goals, it is applied to the face with cotton applicators, starting on the forehead and gradually covering the face and frequently the neck area as well.
 It stings initially, but most patients adjust to it quickly.
 Pain medications administered through IV sedation are sometimes used to minimize discomfort experienced during some deeper peels.
-The procedure can take 20 minutes or over an hour, depending on the depth of penetration needed and the type of peel.
+The procedure can take 20 minutes to over an hour, depending on the depth of penetration needed and the type of peel.

 After the Chemical Peel